I didn’t understand why I felt happiest alone or why I didn’t fit in with my extroverted peers.

-We all change as we get older, but I like to think there are aspects of myself that have remained the same.
-I’ve grown to like who I am as an introverted adult, and looking back on my teenage years, I like who I was back then, too.
+We all change as we get older, but many aspects of myself have remained the same.
+I’ve grown to like who I am as an introverted adult, and looking back on my teenage years, I like who I was then, too.

 You might like: